tauri-st/-3-column-preview-card-component-main/README.md

 I used Codepen and CSS Tricks to help me understand more about buttons because I have never used active states before.

 At some point I was baffled to realize that the cards themselves had rounded corners.
 I always assumed shapes like this were set on a graphic but of course not!
-Messing with border-radius is fun but I don't understand it.
+Messing with border-radius is fun but I don't understand the ratios well yet.

 I'm proud that I recognized the desktop cards are overlapping and adjusted the margins to make them negative to achieve that effect.

+**I got feedback and looked at the JPEG design which (vs the Figma comp) clearly shows that the center card has no rounded corners and only the outer corners do.
+Feedback also pointed out to me that my body element was not aligned in the center for the desired clear effect. :) The margins are NOT overlapped.

 ### Useful resources